 I completed my undergraduate degree in Computer Science and Cognitive Science at University of Virginia, where I had the pleasure of working with Haifeng Xu (now at the Department of Computer Science and Data Science Institute at UChicago).
 After graduation, I spent a year working with Pinyan Lu as a visiting student at Shanghai University of Finance and Economics.
-I recently graduated with an M.S.E. in Computer Science from Princeton University, where I was very fortunate to be advised by Matt Weinberg.
+In May 2024, I graduated with an M.S.E. in Computer Science from Princeton University, where I was very fortunate to be advised by Matt Weinberg.
 Check here for my CV.

 Publications